| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 the first to coin the phrase "Parental Alienation Syndrome," Wallerstein & Kelly (1980) first wrote about a process which they termed "alignment with one parent."
 In their break-through

-book, Surviving the Breakup, they wrote:
+book, Surviving the Breakup, they wrote: "a very important

 aspect of the response of the youngsters in this age group (ages 9 to 12)

 was the dramatic change in the relationship between parents & children.
+These young people

 were vulnerable to being swept up into the anger of one parent against the other.
 They were faithful & valuable battle

 allies in efforts to hurt the other parent.
+Not infrequently,

 they turned on the parent they had (previously) loved & been very close